 If a mother goes into preterm labour (before 36 weeks) she is usually given steroids by injection, to help baby to increase the level of surfactant.

 At 23 weeks pregnant, your baby is still meeting all nutritional needs through the placenta.

 In the weeks to come, you might notice your baby is quieter during the day when you are moving around.

 This is because your body movements are soothing and comforting.

 After birth you’ll notice how your baby likes to be held and is comforted by movement.

-Your baby can hear quite well at 23 weeks.
-This includes your voice and your partner’s, but also sounds like dogs barking and the vacuum cleaner.
+At 23 weeks, your baby can hear sounds quite well – including your voice and your partner’s, but also things like dogs barking and the sound of a vacuum cleaner.

-If your baby was born at 23 weeks the rate of survival would be around 16% with immediate and quality care.
+If a baby were born at 23 weeks, with immediate and quality care, the rate of survival would be around 16%.

-However the rate of survival for premature babies jumps dramatically by 24 weeks, to almost 45%.
+The rate of survival for premature babies jumps dramatically, at 24 weeks, to almost 45%.

-However if you’re worried or at risk for preterm birth, knowing the survival rates based on week can be reassuring.
+However, if you’re worried or you’re at risk for preterm birth, knowing the survival rates, based on weeks of gestation, can be reassuring.